spyvanilla/roman-timeline/README.md

-# Linha do tempo do Império Romano feita em pygame
+# Linha do Tempo do Império Romano

 Mostra a linha do tempo das duas fases do Império Romano: